jesstsomethoughts/skyfinder-dir/README.md

 As a result of compute power limitations, I 1.
 Did not use the entire dataset (choosing 4 CamIds instead of the total of 53), 2.
 Greatly reduced the # of epochs I ran per each model, and 3.
 Used a lower batch size of 8 instead of the default 32.
 Adding all factors could've definitely lowered the error and bias on all models and make the error estimates more stable, especially as I would likely have more example images in few-shot regions.

-Despite this, it still took ~1 hour each to run a model (albeit I have run a few overnight).
+Despite this, it still took ~1 hour each to run a model (which to some, may not be long at all).
 Due to time constraints, I did not explore other metrics to run my model against, but did note down a few variables that had distributions worth exploring in the future.

 #### Future Directions